david-crespo/unfollowers/README.md

 # Unfollowers

-A script that downloads all your Twitter followers and notifies you about who unfollowed.
+A script that downloads all your Twitter followers, compares the current list of followers to the list from the previous run, and notifies you of any unfollowers through IFTTT.
+It is meant to be run on Heroku, but could be modified to run anywhere.

 ![unfollow copy](https://user-images.githubusercontent.com/3612203/29853439-92e3a45a-8d05-11e7-991a-8e28732a17d5.jpg)